KevinLiu485/AronaOS/README.md

 - For a brief commit, run `git commit -am 'Commit message'`. `-a` stage all changes and `-m` accepts a brief commit message.
 - Make sure that `Cargo.lock` is not included by `.gitignore`, i.e. always track `Cargo.lock`, as `cargo` may break this rule.
 > However, `Cargo.lock` can sometimes be a merge conflict
+- If you forget to clone submodule recursively, run `git submodule init` and `git submodule update` to clone submodule seperately.
 # Relative repositories
 - 资料仓库：https://github.com/KevinLiu485/OS-Competition-Material/tree/main